-In a recorded presentation of ~15 minutes, you will need to come up with a creative way of getting the main points of your Field Study across to your colleagues: a video, a skit, stories, role-playing, or the like.
+In a recorded presentation of ~15 minutes, you will need to come up with a creative way of getting the main points of your Organizational Analysis across to your colleagues: a video, a skit, stories, role-playing, or the like.
 The presentation will be judged on how well it captures the true essence of the organization, how creative it is, what it adds to the class's learning, and what level of audience interest it is able to maintain.
-The presentation must actively involve each member of the team.
+The presentation must actively involve each member of the team if the paper is done as a group effort.